hammerdirt-analyst/iqals/README.md

 The narrative is not automated.
 This may take a few hours to complete.

+#### The code_groups notebook:

+Definition of groups of codes by use or industry or ecomic sector.
+Output: .json objects of mlw codes that represent a group of objects.
+Objects can be incorporated into other note books using ut.json_file_get()

 **Syncing of geo data and economic data** as new survey locations get added, there is a delay between when the explanatory vairiables are extracted.
 For now this gets updated weekly.